ASaiM/hmp_mock_tests/doc/report/report.md

 \label{humann2_informations}
 \end{table}

-The used mock datasets are constitued of metagenomic sequences from genomic mixture of same 22 microbial strains (Table \ref{expected_species}).
-Same metabolic functions made by same species are then supposed to be found in both datasets.
-As, the datasets differ on abundance of the 22 strains (Table \ref{expected_species}), the same metabolic functions are then supposed to be found with different abundances in both datasets.
+Both datasets come from a genomic mixture of 22 identical microbial strains (Table \ref{expected_species}).
+Same species of both datasets are implied in same metabolic functions.
+The same metabolic functions are then supposed to be found in both datasets, but with different abundances in both datasets (Table \ref{expected_species}),

-Hence, differences of metabolic functions between both datasets are observed.
-The sets of gene families are different between both datasets. < 52\% identical gene families (26,354) are found in both samples (Table \ref{humann2_informations}).
-These identical gene families are the most abundant ones (> 63\% of relative abundance of gene families for each dataset, Table \ref{humann2_informations}).
-The non similar gene families may correspond to gene families which were differentially or partially sequenced, resulting then in their lack of annotation.
+The sets of gene families are slightly different between both datasets: < 52\% identical gene families (26,354) are found in both samples (Table \ref{humann2_informations}).
+These identical gene families correspond to the most abundant ones (> 63\% of relative abundance of gene families for each dataset, Table \ref{humann2_informations}).
+The non similar gene families may correspond to gene families which are in low abundance, are differentially or partially sequenced or made by species which are differentially abundant.

-Global metabolism information such as pathways are similar in both datasets (> 96\% of similar pathways representing > 99.9\% of overall abundance, Table \ref{humann2_informations}).
-Indeed, a pathway is identified if a high proportion of gene families involved in this pathway is found.
+Global metabolism information in pathways are highly similar in both datasets: > 96\% of similar pathways representing > 99.9\% of overall abundance (Table \ref{humann2_informations}).
+A pathway is identified if a high proportion of gene families involved in this pathway is found.
 Not all involved gene families are then needed to identify a pathway.
-The impact on metagenomic sequencing are then reduced leading to similar pathway sets for both datasets.
+The impact on metagenomic sequencing are then reduced and similar pathway sets are then found in both datasets.

-As expected, abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), because of differential abundance of species involved in function metabolization.
+The abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), as expected.
+The differential abundance of species involved in function metabolization lead to differential abundance of these functions.

 \begin{figure}[h!]
     \centering